FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Price List

-Comprehensive list of prices for offerings from a CSP, published by the CSP.
+A comprehensive list of prices for offerings from a CSP, published by the CSP.

 ## Resource

-An provisionable infrastructure component that is available to a customer in a cloud environement e.g. virtual machine, storage volume etc.
+A provisionable infrastructure component that is available to a customer in a cloud environement e.g. virtual machine, storage volume etc.

 ## Row